PaoloMazzon/JamUtil/README.md

 =====
 This is meant to be used the same way Vulkan2D is, in that you just add it as a submodule and include the few files in your CMake manually.
 On Windows you may need to link `dsound` as well depending on your build environment.

-Aside from that, just make sure to call `juInit` and `juClose`.
+Make sure to call `juInit` after SDL/VK2D and `juQuit` before you clean them up.
+Also call `juUpdate` before the SDL events loop each frame or certain systems won't work.
+There is also `juDelta` which will simply return the amount of time in seconds the last frame took to process.

 Asset Loader
 ------------